JoshCheek/language-sampler-for-fullpath/Readme.md

 Go was way easier to learn, but I feel like their type system is a bit gimped, and I have no desire to constantly reimplement map/filter/reduce/etc, Rust seems promising in these areas.
-I suspect Rust is a better language than Go, but that learning curve is harsh.
+I suspect Rust is a better language than Go, but that learning curve is harsh, I think there's more to be done with it, but working with it is just exhausting.

 Install: